Junius Brutus Booth: Career

-Booth’s interests in theatre came after he attended a production of Othello at the Covent Garden Theatre.
+Booth's interests in theatre came after he attended a production of Othello at the Covent Garden Theatre.
 The prospects of fame, fortune and freedom were very appealing to young Booth.
-He displayed a talent for acting from an early age, deciding on a career in the theatre by the age of 17.
+He displayed a talent for acting from an early age, deciding on a career on stage by the age of 17.
 He performed roles in several small theatres throughout England, and joined a tour of the Low Countries in 1814, returning the following year to make his London debut.

 Booth gained national renown in England with his performance in the title role of Richard III in 1817 at the Covent Garden Theatre.
 Critics compared his performances favorably with those of Edmund Kean, who was at the time the foremost tragedian in Britain.
 Partisans of the two actors, called Boothites and Keanites, would occasionally start rows at venues where the two were playing together.
-This did not stop the two from performing in the same plays; Kean and Booth acted in several Shakespearean productions at the Drury Lane Theatre from 1817 to 1821.
+This did not stop the two from performing in the same plays; Kean and Booth acted in several Shakespearean productions at the Theatre Royal, Drury Lane from 1817 to 1821.
 Kean then saw Booth as a threat and orchestrated a way for the two of them to perform those roles yet again, planning to outperform his opponent.
-Kean’s long-standing presence contributed to Booth’s neverending comparisons to his rival.
+Kean's long-standing presence contributed to Booth's neverending comparisons to his rival.